Dune producers are fighting to keep the movie a theatrical release, report says

 An unpopular decision

-The announcement that Warner Bros. entire slate of 2021 movies will debut concurrently on HBO Max and in theaters was met with criticism from some of Holly

-The likes of Villeneuve and Christopher Nolan and Wonder Woman director Patty Jenkins have publicly denounced the move for its supposed abandonment of cinema and commitment to commercial profit.
+The announcement that Warner Bros. entire slate of 2021 movies will debut concurrently on HBO Max and in theaters was met with criticism from some of Hollywood's biggest names.
+The likes of Villeneuve and Tenet director Christopher Nolan have publicly denounced the move.

 Dune director Villeneuve, in particular, recently criticized the decision for proving the studio has “absolutely no love for cinema, nor the audience”, adding “it is all about the survival of a telecom mammoth, one that is currently bearing an astronomical debt of more than $150 billion."